georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-function-score-query.md

 }
 ```

+%  TEST[setup:my_index]

-1. The date format of the origin depends on the [`format`](/reference/elasticsearch/mapping-reference/mapping-date-format.md) defined in your mapping.
+1. The date format of the origin depends on the [`format`](mapping-date-format.md) defined in your mapping.
 If you do not define the origin, the current time is used.
 2. The `offset` and `decay` parameters are optional.